gcallah/SoftwareEngineering/md/chap2.md

 * **Integration and system testing**
   * Every component is combined to form a single system and is tested to see if they components mesh well with each other.
 * **Operation and maintenance**
-  * The system is shipped out and maintenance (improving the system and fixing any bugs that were not discovered earlier).
+  * The system is shipped out and maintenance (improving the system and fixing any bugs that were not discovered earlier.

 The waterfall model is a straight forward model where the software process follows a linear pattern;